Find Affordable College Courses

 New Castle, DE

 With a ranking of #7, Wilmington University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Located in the large suburb of New Castle, Wilmington University is a private not-for-profit college with a large student population.
+Located in the suburb of New Castle, Wilmington University is a private not-for-profit school with a fairly large student population.

 About 88% of the students majoring in nursing at the school are women while 12% are male.